dsfsgroup4/customer-sentiment-analysis/README.md

 ## 🌱 Future Improvements

 - 💬 **LLM-Powered Auto-Responses**
-  - Use a contextual LLM (like GPT-4) to understand and respond to positive or negative feedback.
+  - Use a contextual LLM to understand and respond to positive or negative feedback.
   - Fine-tune a model to **generate personalized replies** that match the tone and content of each comment.

 ---